AhmedSSoliman/MarianCG-NL-to-Code/README.md

 output_code = tokenizer.decode(output[0], skip_special_tokens=True)
 ```

-This model is available in spaces at: https://huggingface.co/spaces/AhmedSSoliman/MarianCG_NL-to-Code
+This model is available in spaces using gridio at: https://huggingface.co/spaces/AhmedSSoliman/MarianCG_NL-to-Code